 Glaw jump as the wooden eyes of Euripides lit up, two brief sparks of blue light not unlike the shine in Lykos' eyes.
 Looking up, he noted a faint smile on Lykos' lips. <My talent for spell-weaving is nowhere near Thais' or Aelius', but I do my best.>

 He pushed his glasses further up his nose and lifted the bowl higher, tilting it so Glaw could keep an eye on its contests. <The city was rebuilt.
 Five years passed, ten years passed, and the Senate got its power back, at least officially.
-Your kind left us in peace and as a people we got back on our feet.>
+Your kind left us in peace, and as a people we got back on our feet.>

 <Sadly, all were not satisfied with this peace.
 Euripides had loyal followers and together they swayed many warriors who were unskilled at mental combat to their side.>

-<And which side was that?> Glaw asked, as more and more wooden followers gathered around the sculpture of Euripides.
+<Which side was that?> Glaw asked, as more and more wooden followers gathered around the sculpture of Euripides.

-Lykos' eyes flared. <The one that wanted revenge.> He spun the bowl and then put it down to rest against his ankles.
+Lykos' eyes flared. <The one that wanted revenge.> He spun the bowl and put it down to rest against his ankles.
 The houses had disappeared, as had the demons, leaving only trees in their wake.

 <What?> Glaw exclaimed, pushing himself upright. <That doesn't make any sense!
 Why kill your own people if they couldn't help themselves?> He paused as Lykos' slowly shook his head. <They didn't have a choice in betraying you, did they?>